c-hive/guides/firebase/best-practices.md

 // => /getUser?uid=npWxk05ZCKMcYb0OaDSJffYQZZq1
 ```

-#### Let the `Promise` fail to construct meaningful logs in Firebase unless there is a fallback strategy
+#### Let promises get rejected when handling errors unless there is a fallback strategy

 GOOD